kids encyclopedia robot

 Early life and education

 Shaik was born in New Orleans and raised in the Historic Creole 7th Ward.
 Her father was one of the first black aviators in the state.
 Her mother was Lily Shaik, a native Louisiana French speaker and poet.
-Both taught in New Orleans public schools.
+Both taught at New Orleans public schools.

-Shaik's Bengali grandfather Shaik Mohamed Musa immigrated to the United States in the 1890s, settling in Tremé in 1896.
+Shaik's Bengali grandfather, Shaik Mohamed Musa, immigrated to the United States in the 1890s, settling in Tremé in 1896.
 Musa was a shopkeeper, who married Shaik's grandmother, a black woman with Creole and other Native American ancestry; Musa died shortly before the birth of their son, Fatima Shaik's father.

 Fatima Shaik attended Xavier University of Louisiana for two years before graduating from Boston University with a Bachelor of Science, and New York University with a Master of Arts.
 She reported for the Miami News and New Orleans Times-Picayune before joining McGraw-Hill and working in editorial positions for a decade.
-She began teaching at Saint Peter’s University in 1991.
+She began teaching at Saint Peter's University in 1991.
 She served as the first director of the Communications program until 2001.
 She served as an assistant professor, and retired in 2020.
-As of 2021, she served as an adjunct faculty member.
+As of 2021, she serves as an adjunct faculty member.

 Shaik was the subject of the 2022 documentary The Bengali, which covers her journey to discover her family roots in India.